TULiberalArts/Psychology/pages/undergradaute.md

 - Psychology GPA 3.67
 - Overall GPA 3.67
 - Academic writing sample demonstrating proficiency in academic writing appropriate for the master’s level of study
-- A mentorship agreement from the [faculty sponsor](http://www.cla.temple.edu/psychology/files/2016/02/Faculty-Sponsors.pdf)
+- A mentorship agreement from the faculty sponsor list (see below)

 ### Applications